UK students in clearing for university place at highest level in decade

 Places for students from China, India and Nigeria are all up – increasing by 35%, 27% and 43% on last year respectively, Ucas said.

-“These students have a huge positive economic impact for towns and cities right across the UK – recently valued at £28.8 billion per year – they enrich campus life for all students, and they will be at the heart of future business, cultural and diplomatic ties.

-“It is also important to remember that fee income from international students is invested back into a university’s activity – including teaching UK students – which ensures everyone can benefit from a high-quality experience.”
+He said international students “have a huge positive economic impact for towns and cities right across the UK” and that their fees are invested back into a university’s activity “including teaching UK students – which ensures everyone can benefit from a high-quality experience”.

 Hundreds of thousands of pupils across England, Wales and Northern Ireland, who sat exams this summer for the first time since the coronavirus outbreak, received their results on Thursday.